AdobeDocs/commerce-admin.en/help/catalog/navigation-product-listings.md

 ---
 title: Product listings
-description: Learn how to configure the product listings, which determines how many products appear per page, and which attribute is used to sort the list.
+description: Learn how to modify the product listing configuration, which determines how many products appear per page, and which attribute is used to sort the list.
 ---
 # Product listings

 Product listings can be set to appear by default as either a list or grid.
 You can also determine how many products appear per page, and which attribute is used to sort the list.
-Each catalog page with a product list has a set of controls that can be used to sort the products, change the format of the list, sort by attribute, and advance from one page to the next.
+The product list includes a set of controls that can be used to sort the products, change the format of the list, sort by attribute, and advance from one page to the next.

 ![Products displayed as a grid](./assets/storefront-catalog-page.png)<!-- zoom -->